Ludwig Ahgren

-Ludwig Anders Ahgren (/ˈɑːɡɹɛn/; born July 6, 1995), sometimes known mononymously as Ludwig, is an American live streamer, YouTuber, podcaster, esports commentator and competitor.
-He is best known for his live streams on Twitch from 2018 through late 2021, and on YouTube beginning in late 2021, where he broadcasts video game-related content as well as non-video-game-related content such as game shows and contests.
+Ludwig Anders Ahgren (/ˈɑːɡɹɛn/; born July 6, 1995), also known mononymously as Ludwig, is an American live streamer, YouTuber, podcaster, esports commentator and competitor.
+He is best known for his live streams, which have been broadcast on Twitch from 2018 through late 2021, on YouTube from late 2021 until 2024, and again on Twitch since 2024.
+He broadcasts video game-related content, game shows, and contests.
 Ahgren is also known for his work as an esports commentator at various Super Smash Bros.
 Melee tournaments.
-He is the co-owner of the esports organization Shopify Rebellion.
-He began streaming full-time on in 2019.
+He is a co-owner of the esports organization Shopify Rebellion.
+He began streaming full-time in 2019.

 While holding a widely publicized "subathon" event, Ahgren became the most-subscribed Twitch streamer of all time in 2021, eventually reaching around 282,000 subscribers at its peak, beating the previous record set by fellow streamer Ninja.
 In 2021, Ahgren announced that he had signed an exclusive deal with YouTube Gaming.
 At the 2022 Streamer Awards, Ahgren won the award for "Streamer of the Year".
 He became a Red Bull athlete in 2024.

 Early life

 Ludwig Anders Ahgren was born in Hollis, New Hampshire, on July 6, 1995, the son of a French mother and Swedish father.
-He attended Arizona State University, where he was an inaugural member of Tempe Late Night (later renamed to Tempe Underground), a stand-up, improv, and sketch comedy club.
+He attended Hollis Brookline High School and, for college, he attended Arizona State University, where he was an inaugural member of Tempe Late Night (later renamed to Tempe Underground), a stand-up, improv, and sketch comedy club.
 He graduated cum laude with degrees in English literature and journalism in 2017.